oroinc/documentation/user_guide/oro_crm_overview.rst

 - Custom Channels : create a type of Channel that corresponds to your needs and assign it dedicated instances.

-  For example, to keep track of your partnership programs, you can define a Channel Type "Partnership Program", the instances whereof will correspond to different partnership programs, and define that for each of them there should be specified a list of Potential Customers and Items Sold, Discounts and Partners.
+  For example, to keep track of your partnership programs, you can define a Channel "Partnership Program" of Custom Channel type for each of the partners.
+For each such channel you can define the need to specify a list of Potential Customers and Items Sold, Discounts and Partners.
   It is reasonable to make Potential Customer a special entity with its own properties.
   As for the items sold, discounts and partners, subject to the amount of data to be processed and its detalization you can allocate them into separate entities, or just provide as drop-downs in the form for a Potential Customer instance.

 *Workflow Capabilities*
 -----------------------